Have you ever had the joy of experiencing your vehicle shake or vibrate as you accelerate away from a junction?

 A driveshaft/ prop shaft that isn’t perfectly inline can cause a bad shaking sensation through the vehicle when driving and progressively worsen as your vehicle’s speed increases.

 If you have a front-wheel drive, it can be a faulty drive shaft that goes out to each front wheel.
 If you have a rear-wheel drive, it can either be the two driveshafts going out the CV joint or the big prop shaft going from the gearbox to the differential.
-When there is an unbalance in the prop shaft, you can usually feel small vibrations while not accelerating also.
+When there is an unbalance in the prop shaft, you can usually feel small vibrations even when you are not accelerating.

-If you have a four wheel it can by any of the axles mentioned above.
+If you have a four wheel it can be any of the axles mentioned above.

 Located on your car’s intake pipework, your MAF (Mass Air Flow) sensor is used to adjust the fuel-air mixture in your engine depending on the quantity and pressure of air that’s being drawn into the engine.

-If your sensor is faulty, then this could also cause your engine to be mis-fuelled and give you a shaking sensation when accelerating.
+If your sensor is faulty, then this could also cause your engine to be misfueled and give you a shaking sensation when accelerating.

 For this type of fault to be diagnosed, you will usually need some specialist diagnostic equipment to read fault codes and measure the live data that your sensor is reading.